 WooCommerce and Polylang

 WooCommerce and Polylang don’t always play nice together.
-Both use tax queries – WooCommerce to hide some products, Polylang to filter the languages – and these two can clash bad.
-In this clash WooCommerce overrides Polylang, and the language filtering won’t work the way you want it to work.
+Both use tax queries – WooCommerce to hide some products, Polylang to filter the languages – and these two can clash badly.
+In this clash, WooCommerce overrides Polylang, and the language filtering won’t work the way you want it to work.

-If you’re running into problems where your language filtering is not working properly, add this to your theme functions.php:
+If you’re running into problems where your language filtering is not working correctly, add this to your site:

 add_filter( 'relevanssi_modify_wp_query', 'rlv_reinforce_polylang' ); function rlv_reinforce_polylang( $query ) { $tax_query = $query->query_vars['tax_query']; $tax_query[] = array( 'taxonomy' => 'language', 'field' => 'slug', 'terms' => array( $query->query_vars['lang'] ), ); $query->query_vars['tax_query'] = $tax_query; return $query; }

-This will take the language parameter from the lang
+This snippet will take the language parameter from the lang

 parameter (where it works, if WooCommerce is not involved) and adds it to the tax_query